-IRS Tax Products CD.
-You can order IRS Publication 1796, IRS Tax Products CD, and obtain:
+DVD for Tax Products.
+You can order Publication 1796, IRS Tax Products DVD, and obtain:

-- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Bonus: Historical Tax Products DVD-Ships with the final release. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions (FAQs). - Tax Topics from the IRS telephone response system. - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support.

-The CD is released twice during the year.
+- Current-year forms, instructions, and publications. - Prior-year forms, instructions, and publications. - Tax Map: an electronic research tool and finding aid. - Tax law frequently asked questions. - Tax Topics from the IRS telephone response system. - Internal Revenue Code-Title 26 - Fill-in, print, and save features for most tax forms. - Internal Revenue Bulletins. - Toll-free and email technical support. - The DVD is released twice during the year.

-• The first release will ship the beginning of January 2007.
+-The first release will ship the beginning of January 2009.

-• The final release will ship the beginning of March 2007.
+-The final release will ship the beginning of March 2009.

-Purchase the CD-ROM from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD-ROM for \$35 (plus a \$5 handling fee).
-Price is subject to change.
+Purchase the DVD from National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$30 (no handling fee) or call 1-877-233-6767 toll free to purchase the DVD for \$30 (plus a \$6 handling fee).